 If the Claims Administrator denies a request for prior authorization or an exception request, you, your representative, your Physician, or your Health Care Provider can file a grievance with the Claims Administrator.
-See the Grievance process section of your Benefit Booklet for information on filing a grievance.
+See the Grievance process section of your Benefit Booklet for information on filing a grievance, your right to seek assistance from the Department of Managed Health Care, and your rights to independent medical review.